 It’s not too late.

-You can still avoid falling into the vanity press trap and instead publish your book the right way.
+You can still avoid falling into the vanity publishing trap and instead publish your book the right way.

-How to Spot a Vanity Press Before It’s Too Late
+How to Spot a Vanity Publisher Before It’s Too Late

-If you’re new to the world of publishing, you might not know the warning signs that a publishing company is a vanity press.
+If you're new to the world of publishing, you might not know the warning signs that a publishing company is a vanity publisher.

-It’s not always clear cut.
-There are some situations where legitimate done-for-you services resemble those found at vanity presses.
+It’s not always clear-cut.
+There are some situations where legitimate done-for-you services resemble those found at vanity publishing companies.

-Here are some things to watch out for with a vanity press:
+Here are some things to watch out for with a vanity publishing company:

 - Restrictions.
-Often, the devil truly is in the details when it comes to vanity press contracts.
+Often, the devil truly is in the details when it comes to vanity publishing contracts.
 Buried in the small print, you will often find restrictive terms that seek to deprive you of your freedom and take away your rights.
 For example, agreeing to exclusivity is a sacrifice you won’t have to make if you self-publish.
-Also, many vanity presses seek to unfairly control your foreign rights and adaptation options.
+Also, many vanity publishing companies seek to unfairly control your foreign rights and adaptation options.

-Hopefully, you now have a good understanding of some of the signs that you might be dealing with a vanity press.
+Hopefully, you now have a good understanding of some of the signs that you might be dealing with a vanity publishing company.
 You also understand this isn’t the route you want to take.

 So what are some better ways to publish a book?